Kathryn Harrold: Television

 Harrold began her television career playing Nola Dancy Aldrich on the NBC daytime soap opera The Doctors from 1976 to 1977.
 After she left the show, her replacement was Kathleen Turner.
-In 1978-79 she appeared in several episodes of The Rockford Files, as a blind psychiatrist with whom Rockford was in love.
+In 1978-79 she appeared in two episodes of The Rockford Files, as a blind psychologist with whom Rockford was in love.
 In the 1980s, she had the leading roles in the short-lived dramas MacGruder and Loud (1985), produced by Aaron Spelling, and The Bronx Zoo (1987–88), opposite Ed Asner.
 From 1991 to 1993, she co-starred alongside Regina Taylor and Sam Waterston in the NBC period drama I'll Fly Away.
 She later was a regular cast member on The Larry Sanders Show, playing Francine Sanders.

 During her career, she appeared in several made-for-television movies, most notably Women in White (1979); Vampire (1979); and Bogie (1980), in which she played movie legend Lauren Bacall, reportedly against Bacall's wishes, and the HBO film Dead Solid Perfect (1988) in a leading role opposite Randy Quaid.
 She also starred in Man Against the Mob (1988) with George Peppard, aired on NBC as a TV movie.
 In the late 1990s, she had a recurring role in the CBS medical drama Chicago Hope and the following years guest-starred on The Practice, Judging Amy, CSI: NY, and Desperate Housewives.